RWS/Sdl-studio-powershell-toolkit/README.md

 ### Files to Unblock

-After downloading, ensure the following files are unblocked for proper toolkit functionality:
+Ensure the following files are unblocked for proper toolkit functionality:

 - **Modules:**
   - `GetGuids.psd1` and `GetGuids.psm1`